apache/openwhisk/docs/actions-actionloop.md

 #### Invoking the Action function

-You are now at the point of invoking the Action function and producing its result. *Note you **must** also capture exceptions and produce an `{"error": <result> }` if anything goes wrong during execution.*
+We are now at the point of invoking the Action function and producing its result. *Note we **must** also capture exceptions and produce an `{"error": <result> }` if anything goes wrong during execution.*

 The existing Python code for this is: